michielmulders/metadata-validation-BE/README.md

 npm install
 ```

 Create a `.env` file and add `ENVIRONMENT=dev`.
 By setting the `.env` to `test`, you will use a different sqlite database file called `testnfts.db`.
 When you run `npm run test`, it will automatically set the `ENVIRONMENT=test` value.
 When you want to use it in production, just set the value to `ENVIRONMENT=prod` to use the `nfts.db` database file.

 You can also change the port by setting the `PORT=5000` variable in the `.env` file.
 By default, the app runs on port `4000`.

+More, you can also set the allowed origin (CORS) by changing the address for the ENV var `ORIGIN=http://localhost3000` allowing the frontend to make requests to our backend.

 Start the backend with: